Towards Semantic Equivalence of Tokenization in Multimodal LLM: Limitation

 \section{Limitation}

 While \textsc{Setokim} has achieved further improvements across various language-driven vision tasks, becoming a zero-shot general specialist, it still faces several limitations.

-\paragraph{Model Scale.} The evaluation of our model is currently constrained to configurations with 7B and 13B parameters.
-As shown in \cite{laurençon2024matters}, the performance of MLLMs is limited by the scale of the core backbone LLM.
+\paragraph{Model Scale.} The evaluation of our model is currently constrained to configurations with 7B parameters.
+As shown in \citep{laurençon2024matters}, the performance of MLLMs is limited by the scale of the core backbone LLM.
 Despite the impressive results achieved, the potential benefits of employing significantly larger models, such as 65B or 130B, are worth exploring in future studies.

-\paragraph{The resolution of Image.} Regarding image resolution, our model currently handles images up to a maximum resolution of 336x336.
-While there have been improvements in understanding visually fine-grained content, challenges remain when processing higher-resolution images.
-Therefore, enhancing the model to support images of any resolution could further improve its visual perception capabilities.
+\paragraph{The Resolution of Image.} Our model supports images with resolutions up to 384$\times$384, enabling the understanding of visually fine-grained content.
+While there have been improvements in understanding visually fine-grained content, challenges remain when processing higher-resolution images, particularly for tasks requiring detailed visual reasoning.
+Recent advancements have explored various strategies to address these challenges.
+For instance, \cite{abs-2408-15998} highlights that straightforward channel concatenation between low- and high-resolution features serves as an efficient and effective fusion strategy, achieving a balance between performance and computational efficiency.
+Moreover, the use of mixture-of-experts (MoE) structures has shown significant improvements when combining different vision encoders.
+Despite these advances, there is still a need to enhance the understanding of low-resolution inputs and the ability to generalize across diverse modalities, particularly for tasks where fine-grained details are embedded in low-resolution visual data.

-\paragraph{Hallucination.} Although our model has made some progress in mitigating hallucination through fine-grained vision-language alignment, as demonstrated in experiments on the POPE dataset, the issue of hallucinations remains inevitable.
-This area continues to pose challenges and is a crucial aspect for future exploration and enhancement.
+\paragraph{Hallucination.} Although our model has made some progress in mitigating hallucination through fine-grained vision-language alignment, as demonstrated in experiments on the POPE dataset, hallucinations remain inevitable.
+This area continues to pose challenges and is crucial for future exploration and enhancement.